systemjs/systemjs/README.md

 ### Fetch

-To support package maps in the system.js build, a fetch polyfill is need.
+To support import maps in the system.js build, a fetch polyfill is need.
 The [GitHub polyfill](https://github.github.io/fetch/) is recommended:

 ```html
 <script>